maxim-saplin/goal-sloc/README.md

 ## How it worked for us

-Based on a real run with a ~20,000-line Flutter app:
+Based on a real run with a ~20,000-line Flutter app (started in Nov 2025 and 100% written by AI agents) using Opus 4.8:

 |                    | Before |               After |
 |--------------------|-------:|--------------------:|